We may earn a commission when you buy through links in our articles. Learn more.

 Google Pixel 7 Pro review

 The Pixel 7 Pro is a stunning flagship phone that can tackle most of your gaming and photography needs.
-Is it still worth buying a year on from release?
+Is it still worth buying a few years on from release?

 The Google Pixel 7 Pro being used to access the Google Play store